When undertaking a financial planning review with our clients our financial planners often talk about different asset classes.

 COMPANY SHARES also known as EQUITIES.

 Companies sell shares to raise money.
 In return, you are paid a share of their profits.
 This is known as a ‘dividend’.
-Shares are bought and sold on the stock markets.
+Shares are bought and sold on the stock market.
 The price changes based on how well the company is doing, what its prospects are or market sentiment.
 Shares are seen as a long-term investment as they can be too volatile for short-term investing.
 It’s also worth bearing in mind some overseas stock markets are more volatile than UK shares.
 In addition, currency exchange rates can affect them.
 With shares, you can get both income through the dividends as well as capital growth if the shares move up in value.

 There are two main types of property funds.